Open In Colab Open in Kaggle

 Estimated timing of tutorial: 75 minutes

-This tutorial will introduce you to generalization in the context of modern AI systems.
-We’ll look at a particular system trained for handwriting recognition–TrOCR.
-We’ll review what makes that model tick–the transformer architecture–and explore what goes on into training and finetuning large-scale models.
-We’ll look at how augmentations can bake in tolerance to certain transformations like scaling and cropping.
+This tutorial will introduce you to the concept of generalization in the context of modern AI systems.
+We’ll look at a particular system trained for handwriting recognition – TrOCR.
+We’ll review what makes that model tick–the transformer architecture–and explore what goes into training and finetuning large-scale models.
+We’ll look at how data augmentation can in the training phase can make the model more tolerant to certain input data transformations like scaling and cropping.

 Our learning objectives for today are:

-Identify and articulate common objectives pursued by developers of operational AI systems, such as:
+1. Identify and articulate common objectives pursued by AI researchers and developers, such as:

-Explain at least three strategies for enhancing the generalization capabilities of AI systems, including the contemporary trend of training generic large-scale models on extensive datasets, commonly referred to as the “bitter lesson.”
+1. Explain at least three strategies for enhancing the generalization capabilities of AI systems, including the contemporary trend of training generic large-scale models on extensive datasets (foundation models).

 Important note: this tutorial leverages GPU acceleration.
 Using a GPU runtime in colab will make the the tutorial run 10x faster.